 4. Your litigation expenses can also be paid for by the collector that you are suing.

-Contact us or another experienced consumer attorney.
-Or you can call us at 205-879-2447 and we will be glad to help you understand whether we think you have a valid statute of limitations defense and if you have a valid lawsuit to file against the collector who sued you.
+We will be glad to help you understand whether we think you have a valid statute of limitations defense and if you have a valid lawsuit to file against the collector who sued you.

-(Be sure and read the comments as there is additional information about the statute of limitations in the questions and answers below).
+(Read the comments as there is additional information about the statute of limitations in the questions and answers below).